trombik/ansible-project-mx/docs/Testing.md

 ## Testing methodology

-For tests in a project, the following items SHOULD be used:
+The following items SHOULD be used when the subject is its implementation:

 - Ruby language and `rspec`
 - `serverspec` for static tests